fodela/BackEnd_notes/deployment.md

 - **Worker nodes** (virtual-machines): These nodes run the containerized applications.
 A cluster must have at least one worker node.
 Each worker node hosts the pod(s), where, a pod is a logical group of running containers.
 - **A master-system:** This system manages the overall cluster.
 It manages load balancing, backup, replication, scheduling, and much more

+**What is a control plane?**
+The control plane manages the worker nodes and the Pods in the cluster.
+For example, it decides when to start up a new pod, or scheduling other events.
+It comprises the following components:

+1. kube-apiserver - This is the core component.
+It is an API server that exposes the Kubernetes API.
+In simple words, the kube-apiserver is the frontend for the control plane.
+It has two main purposes:
+   - It exposes an HTTP API that allows end-users, different parts of your cluster, and external components to communicate.
+   - It allows querying and manipulating the state of API objects (Pods, Namespaces, ConfigMaps, and Events).
+2. etcd - It is a key-value store of the cluster data.
+3. kube-scheduler - It monitors pods.
+It assigns a worker-node to the newly created pods.
+4. kube-controller-manager - It is an abstract layer that runs controller processes.
+5. cloud-controller-manager - It embeds cloud-specific control logic and lets you link your cluster into your cloud provider's API

 #### AWS CloudFormation

 CloudFormation is a tool for creating, managing, configuring, and deploying cloud resources.
 Like any other AWS service, CloudFormation can be used via either the CLI or web-console.